amakelov/mandala/README.md

 value for it wrapped with `NewArgDefault(x)`.
 When a value equal to `x` is passed for this argument, the storage falls back on calls before

+## Is it production-ready?
+- `mandala` is in alpha, and the API is subject to change.
+- moreover, there are known performance bottlenecks that may make working with storages of 10k+ calls slow.

 ## How self-contained is it?
-- `mandala`'s core is simple (only a few kLoCs) and only depends on `pandas` and `joblib`.
+- `mandala`'s core is a few kLoCs and only depends on `pandas` and `joblib`.
 - for visualization of `ComputationFrame`s, you should have `dot` installed on the system level, and/or the Python `graphviz` library installed.

 # Limitations
+- When using versioning and you mark a change as compatible with past results, you should be careful if the change introduced new dependencies that are not tracked by `mandala`.
+Changes to such "invisible" dependencies may remain unnoticed by the storage system, leading you to believe that certain results are up to date when they are not.
-See the "gotchas" notebook: <a href="https://colab.research.google.com/github/amakelov/mandala/blob/master/docs_source/tutorials/gotchas.ipynb">
+- See the "gotchas" notebook for some limitations of the hashing used to invalidate the cache: <a href="https://colab.research.google.com/github/amakelov/mandala/blob/master/docs_source/tutorials/gotchas.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/> </a>

 # Roadmap for future features